Jacobs Creek, Kaiser Gauge Station

 - Water was fresh, mostly clear and enriched with nitrogen in particular

 - Riparian vegetation consisted of gums and willows over weeds, sedges and rushes

 Jacobs Creek is a tributary of the North Para River that is located in the Southern Mount Lofty Ranges.
 It rises at an elevation of about 540 m south from Kaiserstuhl Conservation Park and flows in a north-easterly direction, where it eventually discharges into the North Para River upstream from Rowland Flat.
 The major land use in the 4,011 hectare catchment was stock grazing (77%), with smaller areas also used for other minimal uses, plantation forestry, irrigated horticulture and pastures, cropping, nature conservation, roads, dams and some rural housing.
 The site was located at the Kaiser Gauge Station (505518) accessed off Lily Farm Road, about 3 km east from Rowland Flat.

 The creek was given a Good rating because the site sampled showed evidence of relatively minor changes in ecosystem structure and function.
-There was minor evidence of human disturbance due to the limited and weedy riparian zone and presence of extensive growths of filamentous algae and macrophytes.
-The stream provides habitat for a large number of macroinvertebrates and a threatened fish species.
+There was evidence of human disturbance due to the extent of weed invasion in the riparian zone, filamentous algal growths in the creek and nitrogen enrichment but the stream provides habitat for a wide range of aquatic species, including several sensitive and flow-dependent macroinvertebrates.

 Special environmental features

 Jacobs Creek provides a permanently flowing, freshwater stream in the North Para River catchment and supports a wide range of aquatic macroinvertebrates, including several sensitive and flow-dependent species.
 The site also supports at least one species of native fish and was notable due to the rich assemblage of aquatic plants seen during 2013.